appindesign/M-Time-Series/readme.md

 # M Functions for Time Series
 This is the catalogue for my library of custom M functions for time series.
 Each catalogue entry begins with a description of the problem the function solves.

+## DateTimeSafeLocalNow
+Solve the problem of LocalNow being different in the Power BI Service from on your Power BI Desktop.

+Consider you have a table of time-series data, collected in your timezone.
+You want to calculate the age of each reading and so you try a calculation,
+- Age = DateTime.LocalNow() - Readings[Datetime]
+All works well.
+Then you publish to the Power BI Service, in a different timezone.
+For the Service, DateTime.LocalNow() is different from your desktop.
+Your calculation gives the wrong age.

+The purpose of this function is to give a Local Now which is always in the same time zone.It reaches out to an api to do so.

 ## TimeDimension
 Solve the problem of creating a time dimension with an origin and interval of your choice.